yoavniran/smocker/README.md

 Another option is to use the function form for the mocked resource.
 The function is expected to have the following signature: fn(req, info, utils)

-In case a function is used, it should return the same object structure.
+In case a function is used, it should return the same object structure as described [above](#validMockResponse).

 The function will receive a reference to the incoming request (currently being handled) as the first argument.

-It will also receive an info object as the seconds argument which contains:
+It will also receive an info object as the second argument which contains:

 * **params**: the request URL parameters of the incoming request as a key/val pair.
-* **config**: the configuration passed to the start method.
+* **config**: the configuration that was used when the instance [start](#startMethod) method was called.
 * **pathPars**: an array containing values of any dynamic path part used within the request.
 For example if the resource is "api.orders.$" and the request URL is "/api/orders/123" then "123" will be the first item in the pathPars array.
-* **requestBody**: the body of the request if the request contained one and the __readRequestBody__ configuration parameter is set to true (default)
+* **requestBody**: the body of the request if the request contained one and the _readRequestBody_ configuration parameter is set to true (default).

 Finally, it receives a reference to a utils objects as the third argument.
 Currently the utils object has these methods:

-> **respondWithFile** Use method when the response should be a file loaded from disk instead.
+> **respondWithFile** Use method when the response should be a file loaded from disk instead of string/json.
 See example [below](#fileResponse).

 > **respondWithFailureRate** Use method when the response should sometimes succeed and sometime fail.
 See example [below](#failrateResponse).
-The server uses a randomizing algorithm to try and get a more realistic failure
+The server uses a randomizing algorithm to try and get a more realistic failure experience.

 ### prefixing
-In case all of the requests being mocked start the same path part for example:
+When all of the requests being mocked start with the same path part for example:
 "/api/orders..." and "/api/users..." then the "/api" part can be anchored using the _requestPrefix_ configuration parameter.
 This will allow to name the resource folder "orders.$" instead of "api.oreders.$".
-Therefore the requestPrefix should have the value: "api"
+In this case the requestPrefix should have the value: "api"

 <a id="example"/>
 ## Example